jayhawk87/vpc-network/security-groups.md

 {: #using-security-groups}

 Security groups give you a convenient way to apply rules that establish filtering to each network interface of a virtual server instance (VSI), based on IP address.
 When you create a new security group resource, you will update it to create the network traffic patterns you desire.

+For a comparison of the characteristics of security groups and ACLs, see the [comparison table](/docs/infrastructure/vpc-network?topic=vpc-network-compare-security-groups-and-access-control-lists).

 By default, a security group denies all traffic.
 As rules are added to a security group, it defines the traffic that the security group permits.